 This isn’t a political blog, and I’m not about to change that.
 But lately, I’ve gotten tired of how some people are all up in arms (pun intended) about guns.

 I’m a 7th generation Texan.
 I grew up around guns, with a godfather who was an FBI agent, an uncle who was a rural Sheriff, and parents and grandparents who hunted.

-My mother was a sniper of rare talent, who prided herself on out-shooting anyone, male or female, and I never saw her miss whether she was skeet shooting or hunting.
+My mother was a sniper of rare talent, who prided herself on out-shooting anyone, male or female.
+I never saw her miss whether she was skeet shooting or hunting.

 My cousins and I learned about guns and gun safety before we could read, and although I do not hunt, we keep a shotgun and a rifle for varmints (snakes, feral pigs, mountain lion, etc.) down on the farm and if I had to, I could and probably would use a gun to protect myself or a child.

 In our family, kids learn about handling weapons of all kinds safely, from bows to swords, and handguns to rifles.
 Some of them hunt.
 One of my granddaughters works in a police department and is a skilled marksman.

 I’m not an anti-gun nut.
 But I’m among those who think it’s about time we had a rational dialogue that leads to restrictions on some of the kinds of weapons that are readily available.
 How easy is it to buy a gun in my home state of Texas?
 Pretty doggone easy.
 In fact, I can think of many things that my home state makes a lot more difficult, or more closely regulated, than buying guns.

 For instance, to become a manicurist in Texas, you must:

 · Possess a high school diploma or GED

 · Pass a state exam